twosigma/libvirttime/README.md

   function calls.

 We provide a Python script to generate the configuration file and adjust the offset during migration.
 See `config-example.py`.
+We also provide a Rust source code.
+See `config-example.rs`.
 Note that the configuration file size is 64Mb (4194304 possible pids), but has holes, so it doesn't take much space on disk.